Skip to main content

 To see how automated logistics systems could work for your business, here are some examples of them in action.

-How one leading transport logistics company uses automation to help its customers navigate COVID-19 impacts as well as gain an edge over the competition
+How one leading transport logistics company uses automation to navigate supply chain disruptions and gain a competitive edge

 Enter automation.
-Using our data fusion platform Perspio™, Australia’s leading provider of refrigerated special vehicles – Scully RSV – has started to develop an effective solution to this problem.
+Using our data fusion platform Perspio™, Australia’s leading provider of refrigerated special vehicles – Scully RSV – has developed an effective solution to this problem.
 Their fleet is being digitised with onboard telemetry to feed real-time data on both the truck and its refrigerated cargo, into Perspio™, and more importantly into their customer’s truck booking systems.

 With an increasing demand for transparency in the supply chain and even more for cold chain, many logistics companies have installed GPS tracking solutions on their fleet.
 However, little consideration has been given to tracking the state of the cargo being delivered – until now.